 Homeowner’s insurance policies don’t completely cover earthquake damage.
 If you have California homeowner’s insurance, your company must offer to sell you earthquake insurance every year.

 The offer must be in writing and tell you the coverage amounts, the deductible, and the premium.
 You have 30 days to accept the offer; if you don’t respond, it counts as a rejected offer.

 The California Earthquake Authority (CEA) offers policies for homeowners, condo unit owners, mobile homeowners, and renters.
 But, you cannot buy it from CEA, only from your homeowners insurance company (as long as they’re CEA members.)

 The CEA works to fill an insurance void in the state.
 California law mandates that homeowner’s insurance companies must offer earthquake coverage.
 But under this same law, these insurers have excluded earthquake damage for over 30 years.
 So, for proper coverage, you need a separate policy.

-There are 25 residential insurers that are CEA members.
-If your company doesn’t take part in CEA, you won’t be able to buy earthquake coverage from them.
+25 residential insurers are CEA members.
+If your company doesn’t participate in CEA, you won’t be able to buy earthquake coverage from them.
 Instead, you will need to buy coverage from another company that offers earthquake coverage.

 What does CEA earthquake insurance cover?